ohbriansung/usb_rubber_ducky/pi_zero_ducky/README.md

 ```shell
 sudo shutdown -h now
 ```

+*Remember to use a usb cable with data transfer capability instead of a power supply cable.*

 11. If you want to edit the payload later, plug the pi zero into your machine, connect to Wi-Fi "P4wnP1" with password "MaMe82-P4wnP1", and ssh to it.